RENCI-NRIG/ez-letsencrypt/README.md

 ### `-n`, `--nginx` `<nginx_name>`: use existing nginx container for host challenge

 - **OPTIONAL**: Use your preexisting Nginx container name instead of standing up a new one for the host challenge
+- The preexisting Nginx container must also define the `certsdir` as a volume mount of the form: `<local_mount>:/etc/letsencrypt` so that the web-server can place the Let's Encrypt certificate files following the authentication challenge
-- The preexisting Nginx container must also define the `webrootdir` as a volume mount of the form: `<local_mount>:/data/letsencrypt/` so that the web-server receiving the challenge files can place them into the same volume mount that the Certbot uses to respond to the files
+- The preexisting Nginx container must also define the `webrootdir` as a volume mount of the form: `<local_mount>:/data/letsencrypt` so that the web-server receiving the challenge files can place them into the same volume mount that the Certbot uses to respond to the files
+- Example snippet from `docker-compose.yaml`

+    ```yaml
+      nginx:
+        image: nginx:latest
+        container_name: nginx
+        ports:
+          - '80:80'
+          - '443:443'
+        volumes:
+          - ${NGINX_DEFAULT_CONF:-./nginx/default.conf}:/etc/nginx/conf.d/default.conf
+          - ${NGINX_LOGS:-./logs/nginx}:/var/log/nginx
+          - /root/certs:/etc/letsencrypt                # --certsdir
+          - /home/jenkins/acme_files:/data/letsencrypt  # --webrootdir
+        restart: always
+    ```
+    These updates generally require a restart of the Nginx container if it had already been running.

+    ```console
+    $ docker-compose stop nginx && docker-compose rm -fv nginx && docker-compose up -d nginx
+Stopping nginx ... done
+Going to remove nginx
+Removing nginx ... done
+Creating nginx ... done
+    ```

 ### `-c`, `--certsdir` `<certs_dir>`: directory on host to store let's encrypt ssl certificate

 - **OPTIONAL**: Defines where to place the Let's Encrypt certificate files following the authentication challenge
-- Defined as an Nginx container volume mount: `<local_mount>:/etc/letsencrypt/`
+- Defined as an Nginx container volume mount: `<local_mount>:/etc/letsencrypt`
 - Default value for local mount is: `$(pwd)/certsdir`

 ### `-w`, `--webrootdir` `<webroot_dir>`: directory on host to store webroot challenge files

 - **OPTIONAL**: Defines where to place files in a server's webroot folder for authentication challenge
-- Defined as an Nginx container volume mount: `<local_mount>:/data/letsencrypt/`
+- Defined as an Nginx container volume mount: `<local_mount>:/data/letsencrypt`
 - Default value for local mount is: `$(pwd)/webrootdir`

 ### `-k`, `--checkcert`: show certificate issuer, subject and dates for given hostname